 If you’re from one of those countries that doesn’t do self-raising flour then you need to at least double or triple the amount of baking powder used (trial & error) to get the rise.

 Sieve together 8 ounces of self-raising flour with a teaspoon of baking powder – I leave out the sieving and just mix it up with my hands as I prefer to do it like that.
 Rub in two ounces of butter until the mix resembles fine bread crumbs.
 I cut really cold butter into cubes and toss them in the flour before I do this but if you want to you can grate the butter in.
 Grating the butter gets you there faster and if you have warm hands then it prevents the butter from melting and spoiling the mix.

 If you’re making a sweet scone then stir in 2 ounces of sugar.
 I lift the mix up as I’m doing this as I feel it adds some air and also I can pretend I’m a drama queen chef doing a television show.

 Turn the mix out on too a well floured board and shape, with your hands, into a rectangular shape pressing lightly on it to get the shape.
 Flour your hands if your dough is a bit on the sticky side.
-I just cut the dough up into squares or triangles at this point – I’m not selling them in a café, they don’t have to be a uniform shape and I think you get a better rise from them.
+I just cut the dough up into squares or triangles at this point, about an inch thick – I’m not selling them in a café, they don’t have to be a uniform shape and I think you get a better rise from them.
 Brush them lightly with a little milk though some people do like to use a beaten egg to get a glossy look.

 Bake in a preheated oven on a lightly greased baking sheet – I go for 180 (fan oven) for 8 – 10 minutes then put on a cooling rack until cool enough to eat.
 I eat them warm because I’m too greedy to wait until they’re completely cool which is why I’m fat.